• ECTS

 Know-how and skills

-The two years of teaching in the Master's Cancer Biology program provide an integrated view of cancer pathology.
-Through participation in theoretical courses, seminars and involvement in research projects in high-level laboratories, students acquire the knowledge and skills necessary (bibliographic research, written and oral presentation of research work, project design) to initiate a career in cancer research, in the academic or private sector.
+The two-year Master's program in Cancer Biology provides an integrated view of cancer pathology.
+Through participation in theoretical courses, seminars, and involvement in high-level laboratory research projects, students acquire the knowledge and skills necessary (bibliographic research, written and oral presentation of research work, project design) to embark on a career in cancer research, in either the academic or private sector.

 Read more